awslabs/s3-connector-for-pytorch/README.md

 - `S3StorageReader`: Implementation of PyTorch's StorageReader interface.
   - Supports configurable reading strategies via the `reader_constructor` parameter (see [Reader Configurations](#reader-configurations)).
-  - `S3ReaderConstructor.dcp_optimized()` is recommended for up to 2x faster loading with partial checkpoint optimizations.
+  - `S3ReaderConstructor.dcp_optimized()` is recommended for faster loading with partial checkpoint optimizations.
 - `S3FileSystem`: An implementation of PyTorch's FileSystemBase.

 These tools enable seamless integration of Amazon S3 with